psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 #### 4.3.4 Response Mode "jwt"

 The response mode "jwt" is a shortcut and indicates the default redirect encoding (query, fragment) for the requested response type.
-The default for response type "code" is "query.jwt" whereas the default for "token" and the response types defined in [OIDM], except "none" is "fragment.jwt".
+The default for response type "code" is "query.jwt" whereas the default for "token" and the response types defined in [OIDM], except "none", is "fragment.jwt".

 ### 4.4 Processing rules